otsheln1k/true-calc/README.md

 Advanced calculator for Pebble smartwatch.

 It was written a long time ago, w/o Git.
 The code isn't really nice, but I'll fix that.
-You can even find a singly-linked list implementation for some reason called `array` and written with pointer arithmetics instead of `struct`.

 Code in SmallMaths is from [pmath](https://github.com/editdb/Pebble-Math).